oobabooga/text-generation-webui/README.md

 1. You need to have the conda environment manager installed into your system.
 If you don't have it already, [get miniconda here](https://docs.conda.io/en/latest/miniconda.html).

-2. Then open a terminal window and create a conda environment:
+2. Open a terminal window and create a conda environment:

 ```
 conda create -n textgen